The Asymptotic State of Decaying Turbulence: Comparison with Migdal's theory

 \subsubsection{Energy spectra at high-wavenumber range}

-We investigate the spectral behavior at high wavenumbers for the $2048^3$ simulation with initial $Re_{\lambda} = 93$ (Case 4, Table~\ref{tab:sims_k2}).
-This run was performed without grid modification to ensure that the small-scale statistics are free from interpolation artifacts or truncation errors near the spectral cutoff.
-Figure~\ref{fig:dissipation_spectra}(a) shows the energy spectrum compensated by the inertial range scaling, $E(k)k^{5/3}\epsilon^{-2/3}$.
+We investigate the spectral behaviour at high wavenumbers for the $2048^3$ simulation with initial $Re_{\lambda} = 93$ (case 4, \hyperref[tab:sims_k2]{table}~\ref{tab:sims_k2}).
+This\enlargethispage{-12pt} run was performed without grid modification to ensure that small-scale statistics are free from minor artefacts of interpolation and truncation near the spectral cutoff. \hyperref[fig:dissipation_spectra]{Figure}~\ref{fig:dissipation_spectra}\hyperref[fig:dissipation_spectra]{a} shows the energy spectrum compensated by the inertial range scaling, $E(k)k^{5/3}\epsilon^{-2/3}$.
 At these moderate Reynolds numbers, a discernible $k^{-5/3}$ plateau is not observed; instead, the compensated spectrum exhibits a peak before dropping off into the dissipation range.
 The curves at high wavenumbers collapse for $k\eta < 3$ or so, for $Re_\lambda$ decreasing from 39.3 to 26.3.